-During the prioritization evaluation process, each planning partner reviewed a variety of characteristics for each proposed mitigation action.
-A few of the components which were discussed are as follows: cost-benefit ranking, benefits to life safety, property protection, cost-effectiveness, multi-hazard reduction, timeline, and feasibility.
+The committee analyzed all chosen mitigation actions and used a prioritization method based on the method used in the previous hazard mitigation plan.
+This prioritization evaluation process reviewed specific characteristics for each mitigation action.
+The evaluated components are as follows: cost-benefit ranking, benefits to life safety, property protection, cost-effectiveness, multi-hazard reduction, timeline, and feasibility.

-The Steering Committee used the results of the benefit/cost review and prioritization exercise to rank the mitigation actions in order of priority, with 1 being the highest priority.
+The planning partners used the results of the benefit/cost review and prioritization exercise to rank the mitigation actions in order of priority, with 1 being the highest priority.
 The highest priority mitigation actions are shown in red on Table 22-2, medium priority actions are shown in yellow, and low priority actions are shown in green.